 Abstract

-This document details the features of the “EGI Service Registry and Marketplace” and analysis of existing open-source tools and extensions of the EGI marketplace based on the analysis for the EGI marketplace requirements from D2.3.
-The requirements were collected through an ample consultation process, involving also other e-Infrastructures.
+This document details the features of the “EGI Service Registry and Marketplace” and analyses existing open-source tools and extensions to implement the EGI marketplace demonstrator.
+It is based on the concept of EGI marketplace, defined in the D2.3, and in the envisaged requirements.
+The requirements were collected through an ample consultation process, involving large resource providers, projects and research communities and also other e-Infrastructures.